Basket

 Method

-Heat the cream, glucose and vanilla + pod and leave to infuse for 1 hour.
+Heat the cream, glucose and vanilla caviar to 85°C and pour over chocolate.

 Allow the mixture to sit for a few moments to melt the chocolate.